Cloud Databases FAQ

 Which databases are supported for HA instances for Cloud Databases?

 Rackspace currently supports MySQL 5.6, Percona 5.6, and MariaDB 10 for HA database instances.

 How many replicas can I add to the HA group?

-See the article High Availability for Cloud Databases.
+For more information about HA, see High Availability for Cloud Databases.